-- Press the switch located on the panel to the right of the oven.
-The orange light will illuminate.
-This opens the solenoid on the tank. - To light, turn the knob you want 90 degrees clockwise, push the knob in and light the burner with the electric igniter button. - Hold the knob in for 5-10 seconds, then release.
+- Press the switch located on the 12V panel. - To light, turn the relevant knob 90 degrees anti-clockwise, push the knob in and light the burner with the electric igniter button. - Hold the knob in for 5-10 seconds, then release.
 Make sure that the flame goes all the way around.
 Reduce any wind that may hinder this. - If you cannot get it to light, check the manual shut offs there are three.
 One on the propane tank itself and two in the galley under the sink.
 Make sure these are all open and try again.